JamesTurnerGit/TTTTAT/readme.md

 seperate repo was made mostly to obscure target of this repo, normally tests would be located in the same repo.

+If I had more time i'd try starting again from a fresh enviroment to document the required steps properly.

 ## next steps
 1. validate using Postman that Fixture was actually entered correctly.